Jason Frasor: Atlanta Braves

-Frasor and the Atlanta Braves agreed to a contract through the remainder of the 2015 season on July 16, 2015.
+On July 16, 2015, Frasor signed with the Atlanta Braves for the remainder of the 2015 season.

-After spending time on the 15-day disabled list due to a right shoulder strain, Frasor was released on August 25, 2015.
+After spending time on the 15-day disabled list due to a right shoulder strain, Frasor was released on August 26, 2015.

 Personal life

 Frasor attended Oak Forest High School, located in Oak Forest, Illinois and graduated in 1995 after starring for the Bengals as a starting pitcher, reliever and shortstop.
 He then played at Southern Illinois University, where he won the Richard "Itch" Jones award as the team MVP in 1997 and 1999.

 Frasor is a cousin of former UNC backup point guard Bobby Frasor.

 He married Laura Schmidt in 2008 and has two children.